neghani/learnwire/level_01_index.md

-# Level One - MEAN Stack
+# Level - Advanced - MEAN Stack
-The selected candidates from level zero training will be going through Level One course, this course is designed to transform the candidates in to professional JavaScript Fullstack developers.
+The selected candidates from Level Basic  training will be going through Level - Advanced course, this course is designed to transform the candidates in to professional JavaScript Fullstack developers.

 **What is a  JavaScript Fullstack developer?**
 There many aspects of application/software development such User Interface, Data Storing, Data Control, a developer who can work with all the above mentioned aspects is called a Fullstack developer, A Fullstack not necessarily be master in all the aspects, he/she can be master of one aspect and jack of rest.